About This Page

 Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST)

-The 2020 competition recognizes kindergarten through grade 6 mathematics and science teachers whose innovative methods bring teaching to life in the classroom.
-The Texas state finalists were recognized in January 2021 at the Texas State Board of Education meeting.
-The Texas state finalists in elementary science are listed below:
+The 2020 competition recognizes grades 7 through 12 mathematics and science teachers whose innovative methods bring teaching to life in the classroom.
+The Texas state finalists were recognized in September 2021 at the Texas State Board of Education meeting and are listed below:

 - Fatimah Aboueisha teaches Pre-AP Biology and Biology at Brandeis High School in the Northside ISD, San Antonio, TX

 - William Crump teaches Pre-AP and STEM Chemistry at Colleyville Heritage High School in the Grapevine-Colleyville ISD, Colleyville, TX

 - Michelle Jedlicka teaches Physic 1 and AP Physics C at A&M Consolidated High School in the College Station ISD, College Station, TX